DunnCreativeSS/smoke-python/docs/examples.rst

 ==================

 Occasionally things go wrong: software crashes, servers go down...
-One of the main roles for STEEM witnesses is to reliably mint blocks.
+One of the main roles for SMOKE witnesses is to reliably mint blocks.
 This script acts as a kill-switch to protect the network from missed blocks and prevents embarrassment when things go totally wrong.

     ::

         import time
-        from steem import Steem
+        from smoke import Steem

         steem = Steem()